BlancaGN23/LHCProgAssign4/README.md

 Question 4:
-I have edited the script to get it to run and generate events, but I as of Feb 25th, I am still working on creating the makelist and compile files
+I have edited the script to get it to run and generate events, but as of Feb 25th, I am still working on creating the makelist and compile files